LinusMuema/bloggy/README.md

 2. `util` this has functions to create tokens, hash passwords etc.
 3. `response` all endpoints throw errors and this module provides a basic way of displaying the errors to the consumer.

-> Documentation and runnable APIs are hosted on the Postman documenter.
-The link to the documenter is found in the base url of the application.